bioinfo-arctic/FSK2053/Spring_2023/scripts/phylogenetic_5523.md

 need some other software(s) which are many times OS dependent and hence, unpredictable.
 Also you may need xquartz (https://www.xquartz.org) if you use macOS.

+The fasta file phyologenetics_tree.fasta contains COI sequences belong to salmonids.
+It also contains two unknown sequences.
+Apart from building a phylogenetic tree, we should able to identify those unknowns (most closely related to) which of these salmonids.

 ## 1. Install or load R packages

 Some of the packages (phangorn, tinytex, and bios2mds) can be directly